egubens/RhizoAnnotator/README.md

 ---

-## 🤝 Contributing
+## 🤝 Acknowledgments

-Open an issue for suggestions or bugs.
+Financial support for this work was provided by the United States Department of Agriculture - Agricultural Research Service under a non-assistance cooperative agreement (58-6010-2-005).

+---